Richy-Clic/test-puppeteer/README.md

 # test-puppeteer
-Little test to apply a new job
+Little test to apply a new job.